 - Flexibility – This is especially important due to the current situation with Covid-19; some students will want to spread their training out, and qualify when the market picks up again.
 The modular route allows you plenty of flexibility to do this, whereas the integrated offers very little.

 - Research – Investigate the schools that you are interested in and speak to people that have trained there.
 Word of mouth is a very powerful tool in this industry, and it works well.
 Make sure you visit the schools too, as this will give you a good indication of what it may be like to train with them.

 All routes lead to the same licence and it is up to you to choose the one that suits you best.

 I have come from a slightly different route to most as I was in the RAF, and I was lucky enough to be awarded a flying scholarship to get my PPL.
 I have always had a passion for aviation but at this time I was unsure if I wanted to be a commercial pilot.
 Once I had decided it was the career for me, I chose the modular route as I wanted to remain in employment.
-The main reason being that I could finance my training myself.
+The main reason was that I could finance my training myself.

 I am training with the support of the Wings Alliance.
 Their support is unique, since they have someone there to answer your questions and assist in structuring your training.
 Modular training can make you feel as if you are on your own since you’re not ‘on campus’ with a group of students, however, with the Wings Alliance you are not on your own, there is always someone available to answer your questions or provide you with any support you may need.
 I trained with Bristol Groundschool for the ATPL theory as they have an outstanding reputation in delivering the distance learning course, so it was a no-brainer when it came to choosing a school for this part of the training.

 If you have any questions about training – contact us